murraysagal/MSStringifyMacros/README.md

 ### Cocoapods

-1. Add a pod entry for MSStringifyMacros to your Podfile: `pod 'MSStringifyMacros'`.
+1. Add a pod entry for MSStringifyMacros to your Podfile:

-    > Note: I'm trying to get sub specs working to allow you to install selectively but I'm having a few problems.
-Soon I hope.
+    `pod 'MSStringifyMacros'` for the full install

+    `pod 'MSStringifyMacros/Archiving` for just the archiving macros

+    `pod 'MSstringifyMacros/UserDefaults` for just the user defaults macros

-2. Install the pod(s) by running `pod install`.
+2. Install the pod(s) by running: `pod install`

-3. Where you need it `#import "MSStringifyMacros_Archiving.h"` or `#import "MSStringifyMacros_UserDefaults.h"`.
+3. Where you need it:

+    `#import "MSStringifyMacros_Archiving.h"` or `#import "MSStringifyMacros_UserDefaults.h"`

 ### Source Files

 Alternatively you can directly add the required `MSStringifyMacros*.h` source files to your project.

 ## Usage